tseemann/mlst/README.md

 ## Usage

-Simply just give it a genome file in FASTA or GenBank format, optionally compressed with gzip, zip or bzip2.
+Simply just give it a genome file in FASTA/GenBank/EMBL format, optionally compressed with gzip, zip or bzip2.

 ```